Beiersdorf Logo

 Beiersdorf Logo 1968-1992

-After the redesign, the text part was reorganized: the developers placed it in the center, surrounded by two arched lines at the top and bottom.
-The result is an oval with pointed ends.
-Its edges are at the uppercase “B” and lowercase “f,” which have received elongated elements.
+After the redesign, the textual part was reorganized: developers placed it in the center, surrounded by two arc-shaped lines above and below.
+The result was an oval with pointed ends.
+Its edges are at the uppercase “B” and lowercase “f,” which received extended elements.

 1992 – 2014